markzuckerberg44/markzuckerberg44/README.md

 - I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help while i can !<br>
 - Outside tech, ♟️ I like to play chess, 📺 watch anime, 📖 read comics and 🏔️ outdoor sports (snowboarding, mtb, mountaineering).
+- I also create College/Student life related content on social media, make sure to check it out ! (all my socials down below) ⬇️
 - 📫 Contact me at: <a href="julian.honores@alumnos.ucn.cl">julian.honores@alumnos.ucn.cl</a>

 ## My Skills Include